-Based on the CJS model's output, the detection rate for the group released as smolts was 3.41%, while for the group released as parr, it was 10.87% (refer to Table 7).
-As the travel time varies between the smolt and parr release groups, as well as among different broodstocks (Yakima and Eagle Creek), the detection rate at McNary Dam also exhibits variation.
+Travel time varies between the smolt and parr release groups, as well as among different broodstocks (Yakima and Eagle Creek), the detection rate at McNary Dam also exhibits variation.
 This variation can be attributed by several factors such as fish orientation at the antenna, river flow, and the operation of surface-passage structures.
 In recent years, there has been an increase in spill and the utilization of spillway weirs at dams as a primary management strategy to enhance the survival of juvenile fish passing through the Federal Columbia River Power System.
 However, greater spillway usage results in a lower proportion of fish entering juvenile bypass systems where PIT tags can be detected (Widener et al., 2018).
 Fluctuations in spill and flow can contribute to variable detection rates among years or within a migration season.
-During the period from 2016 through 2022, the detection rate at McNary Dam demonstrated year-to-year variation.
-The highest detection rate was observed in 2016, while the lowest detection rates were recorded in 2021 and 2022 (Tables 6 and 7).
+During the period from 2016 through 2023, the detection rate at McNary Dam demonstrated year-to-year variation.
+The highest detection rate was observed in 2016, while the lowest detection rates were recorded in 2021 and 2023 (Tables 6 and 7).

 Table 6.
-Summary of the total number of coho smolts/parr with PIT tags ("N"), detection and travel time for each release group in migration years (2020 and 2022).
+Summary of the total number of coho smolts/parr with PIT tags ("N"), detection and travel time for each release group in migration years (from 2020 through 2023).
 "Det.Prob%", "Surv.
 Prob%" and "travel time" are the detection probability at McNary Dam, survival probability from the release location to McNary Dam and the travel time (days) from the release location to McNary Dam, respectively.
-"PRO", "MCJ", "JDJ" and "BON" are the number of coho (PIT tags) detected at

-Prosser, McNary, John Day and Bonneville dams, respectively.
+"PRO", "MCJ", "JDJ" and "BON" are the number of coho (PIT tags) detected at Prosser, McNary, John Day and Bonneville dams, respectively.